FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 **Main Flow**:

-1. The player presses the key assigned to marker creation (e.g., “K”).
+1. The player presses the key assigned to marker creation.

 2. The system obtains the player’s current X,Y position.